These are my notes for configuring my HomeLab NAS for LACP (“Link Aggregation“, “network bonding” etc.) to increase bandwidth.

 Step 1: Synology – Create bond, set IP and Jumbo Frames on the bond

 Step 2: Netgear – Create LAG, set VLAN and Jumbo Frames on the LAG

 Configure VLAN membership and PVID for the LAG as well:

-Step 3: Connect and enjoy 2Gbps network bandwidth
+Step 3: Connect and enjoy twice the network bandwidth

-I tried copying a couple of large files from the NAS to two different vSphere hosts – bandwidth clearly exceeds 1Gbps now.
+I tried copying a couple of large files from the NAS to two different vSphere hosts – throughput clearly exceeds 1Gbps now.